Temperament test: BH-VT test by FCI

 BH-VT, an abbreviation of a German term which roughly translates to "companion dog test with traffic safety part", is governed by rules from Fédération Cynologique Internationale (FCI).
 The BH-VT has become the prerequisite examination for entry into almost all dog sports in Europe that require off-leash work, such as Schutzhund/IPO/IGP, agility and flyball.
-It is not required for conformation shows where dogs are always on leash.
+It is not required for conformation shows where dogs are always on a leash.

 Dogs must be at least 12 months old (older for some breeds).
 There are two portions: obedience and traffic.
-For the obedience portion, each of the following are part of the test: heeling on leash, heeling off leash, sit exercise, down with recall, down under distraction.
+For the obedience portion, each of the following is part of the test: heeling on leash, heeling off leash, sit exercise, down with recall, and down under distraction.
 The traffic portion includes tests for encountering a group of people, bicyclists, cars, joggers, other dogs, and being tethered for a short period alone without its handler, and walking through a group of people that are moving.

 Aggression towards other dogs is at all times forbidden in FCI events, and any bite or attempt to bite or attack a human or other dog will immediately disqualify a dog.
 Any aggression towards another dog will permanently disqualify a dog from any participation until it has proven itself through passing a repeat BH-VT with behavioral test.

 An earlier version of the test was called simply "BH", and it was Schutzhund's preliminary test that all dogs must pass before going further in Schutzhund training.
 With the increase in (non-protection) dog sports for all breeds, the new BH-VT omits the "gun shy" test, which was instead moved to the next higher level of Schutzhund trials.